wellcomecollection/platform/docs/rfcs/015-how_we_work/shared_libraries.md

 When adding functionality to existing libraries we:

-Add Scaladocs
-examples api changes in changedoc scaladocs for new api cross team review of libs (2 folk)
+- Add documentation as appropriate.
+See https://docs.scala-lang.org/style/scaladoc.html
+- Release documentation should carry examples of API changes where they occur.
+- Code reviews for shared libraries require approval from 2 developers one of whom is from a different project team.